miyagi-sensei/georgia/class17/README.md

 C. `(A nor B) nor B`<br>
 D. `(A nor B) nor (B nor B)`<br>

 14. Suppose `x` is a boolean variable.
-Is the following expression always true?
+Is the following expression always true?<br>
 `(x && (!x)) == false`

 15. Which of the following pair(s) of boolean expressions are logically equivalent?<br>